JMcInerneyLab/groot/docs/tutorial.rst

 .. note::

-    |Groot| has several Wizards, which can perform the whole or part of the workflow for you.
+    |app_name| has several Wizards, which can perform the whole or part of the workflow for you.
 Use
     :func:`cmdlist` for more details.

 Unless you can remember where Pip installed the files to earlier, you can find out where the sample